GabeScott/standard-works-vault/General Conference/1983 April - Repentance.md

 “How did you know I would feel good about myself for the first time in five years?”

 “Because the Lord promised he would remember no more,” I said.
-(See Heb.
-8:12.)
+(See [[Hebrews 8.12|Heb.
+8:12]].)

 Then came the question: “Do you think the Church could use a twenty-four-year-old missionary?
 If they could, I would sure like to go.”

 Well, that young man was like one of the glasses we spoke about.
 He had been out in the world and was partially filled with the wrong things.
 He was not content.
 Sin had clouded his vision and interfered with his potential.
 Until he could find a way to repent, he could never become what he knew he should be.
 It took time to change.
 It took prayer.
 It took effort, and it took help.

 My young friend discovered that repentance is often a lonely, silent struggle.
 It is not a once-in-a-lifetime thing; rather, it lasts a lifetime.
-As President Stephen L Richards once said, it is an “ever-recurring acknowledgement of weakness and error and [a] seeking and living for the higher and better.”
+As President Stephen L Richards once said, it is an “ever-recurring acknowledgement of weakness and error and \[a\] seeking and living for the higher and better.”
 (In Conference Report, Apr.
 1956, p.
 91.)

 This young man came to know that repentance is not a free gift.
-Just as faith without works is dead (see James 2:17)—so repentance, too, demands much.
+Just as faith without works is dead (see [[James 2.17|James 2:17]])—so repentance, too, demands much.
 It is not for the fainthearted or the lazy.
 It requires a complete turning away from wrongdoing and a set of new works or doings which produce a new heart and a different man.
 Repentance means work.
 It is not just stopping doing something.
 It is not just recognizing the wrong or knowing what should be done.
 It is not “a cycle of sinning and repenting and sinning again.”
-(Hugh B. Brown, Eternal Quest, Salt Lake City: Bookcraft, 1956, p.
+(Hugh B. Brown, *Eternal Quest,* Salt Lake City: Bookcraft, 1956, p.
 102.)

 It is not only remorse; rather, it is an eternal principle which, when properly applied over sufficient time, always results in renewal, cleansing, and change.

 The young man we have spoken about discovered that where sin is so serious as to jeopardize one’s fellowship in the Church, the sinner must be willing to submit to the jurisdiction and judgment of the person who holds the custody of his Church membership and request forgiveness of him as well.

 Most important of all, he learned that repentance is an indispensable counterpart to free agency.
 Free agency in the plan of salvation contemplates that men and women are free to choose the direction of their lives for themselves.
 Repentance means that as imperfect beings sometimes make imperfect decisions, they may correct their course.
 By following the rules of repentance, and through the atonement of Jesus Christ, mistakes don’t count.
-The Lord agrees to “remember no more.”
-(Heb.
-8:12.)
-Because of the miraculous gift of forgiveness, transgressions are forgiven—and forgotten.
-Men can be cleansed and return to the path of purpose and progress and peace.
+The Lord agrees to “remember no more.” ([[Hebrews 8.12|Heb.
+8:12]].)
+Because of the miraculous gift of forgiveness, transgressions are forgiven—*and forgotten.* Men can be cleansed and return to the path of purpose and progress and peace.

 By repenting, my young friend became a new person.
 He was born again of the Spirit.
-He came to understand for himself, and that is the important thing, the meaning of the Savior’s words: “Come unto me, all ye that labour and are heavy laden, and I will give you rest.”
-(Matt.
-11:28.)
+He came to understand for himself, and that is the important thing, the meaning of the Savior’s words: “Come unto me, all ye that labour and are heavy laden, and I will give you rest.” ([[Matthew 11.28|Matt.
+11:28]].)
 I so testify, in the name of the Lord Jesus Christ, amen.